sumitjainn/project/README.markdown

 Hey, there!
 This is the readme file for my test project

-All Rights Reserved 4th June, 2014 Sumit
+All Rights Reserved 4th June, 2014 Sumit Jain